leandrokrott/Dumbbells-analysis/README.md

 # Dumbbells Simulation in NVT Ensemble

-This repository contains scripts and workflows for simulating dumbbells in the NVT ensemble, computing orientational and translational order parameters, excess entropy, and self-diffusion.
+This repository contains scripts and workflows for simulating dumbbells in the NVT ensemble, computing orientational and translational order parameters, excess entropy, self-diffusion, and average of monomer-monomer distance.

 ---